ejabbered/slpkg/README.rst

 Usage
 -----

-Need to run '# slpkg update' for the first time to synchronize the list of packages, also every time you add a new repository.
+First need to run '# slpkg update' to synchronize the list of packages, also every time you add a new repository.
 To add or remove repositories must edit the file '/etc/slpkg/repositories.conf' or run '# slpkg repo-enable' (python2-pythondialog required).